enesdir/dotfiles/README.md

   - abbrex.fish - Utility for expanding abbreviations in fish-scripts
   - emptytrash.fish - Empties trash and clears system logs
   - fuck.fish - thefuck helper
-  - forrepos.fish - Executes a passed command for all repos in `$DEVELOPER_DIR`
+  - forrepos.fish - Executes a passed command for all repos in `~/dev`
-  - gtc.fish - git clone into `$DEVELOPER_DIR` with dir structure like `githosting/org/repo`
+  - gtc.fish - git clone into `~/dev` with dir structure like `githosting/org/repo`
   - ls.fish - Calling ls with parameter --color=auto
-  - repo.fish - Finds a repository in `$DEVELOPER_DIR` and jumps to it
+  - repo.fish - Finds a repository in `~/dev` and jumps to it
-  - repodir.fish - Finds a repository in `$DEVELOPER_DIR` and prints its path
+  - repodir.fish - Finds a repository in `~/dev` and prints its path
   - update.fish - Installs OS X Software Updates, Homebrew, npm, and their installed packages
   - week.fish - Returns the current week number